Detroit Minimum Wage Law Attorneys Help Fight Wage Theft

 Minimum wage laws create a “floor” for employee wages.
 They set a minimum amount that employers must pay for each hour of work an employee completes.

-The Fair Labor Standards Act (FLSA) became law in 1938, establishing a federal minimum wage, a cap on hours worked per week, and restrictions on child labor.
-In 2009, the FLSA raised the federal minimum wage to $7.25 per hour.
-As of 2024, this remains the federal minimum wage.
-Most U.S. employers must pay workers at least $7.25 per hour, although some narrow exceptions exist.
+In 2009, the Fair Labor Standards Act (FLSA) set the federal minimum wage at $7.25 per hour.
+As of 2023, this remains the federal minimum wage.
+Most U.S. employers must pay workers at least $7.25 per hour, although several specific exceptions exist.

 Employees in positions that customarily and regularly receive gratuities from guests, patrons, or customers for services may receive a lower hourly minimum wage because their employer is entitled to a “tip credit” that offsets a portion of their wages.
+As of January 2023, Michigan’s effective tipped minimum wage is $3.84 per hour.
 However, the employer must make up the difference if an employee doesn’t earn enough gratuities for their total earnings to meet or exceed Michigan’s ordinary minimum hourly wage.

 The laws about tips, gratuities, and employer responsibilities are complicated and have changed over time.
 You should consult an attorney if you are concerned about your employer miscalculating your wages, withholding tips or gratuities, or improperly reporting your taxable wages.